BEng(Hons) Civil Engineering (with Foundation Year)

-Careers are varied, with opportunities in the UK and overseas in areas such as structural design, water, power, road or railway infrastructure engineering, business planning and cost forecasting.
+Careers are varied, with opportunities both in the UK and overseas.
+Work in areas like structural design, water, power, road or railway infrastructure engineering, business planning and cost forecasting.

 Many graduates continue studying on MSc courses, either full-time or part-time alongside their Initial Professional Development.
-Several recent graduates have successfully secured research studentships to complete an Engineering Doctorate or PhD.

-Visit our Employability pages to find out about careers, employers, real world experience and what our students are doing six months after graduating.
+Visit our employability pages to learn more about careers, employers and what our students are doing six months after graduating.

 Full time course